 "A lot of the things I did when I was kid are gone," he said.
 "I think they're trying to keep what's left."

-Associated Press reporter Chris Carola in Albany, N.Y., contributed to this report.
+Associated Press writer Chris Carola in Albany, N.Y., contributed to this report.